Craigy-/Unifrontend/README.md

 ## Installation

-To take advantage of HTML Templates you need to perform a few simple steps.
+To take advantage of Unifrontend you need to perform a few simple steps.

 1. Install the dependencies if you don't already have them:
    - Download and install [Node.js](http://nodejs.org)